 When an SE receives multiple connections from a single client, or from multiple clients, requests are eligible for load balancing across any server.
 This ensures a server that is slow to respond to a particular request may be bypassed when the next client request is received by Avi Vantage.
 With load balancing algorithms such as round robin, they would skip a server’s connection for the next request if that connection is currently busy with a request/response.
 So a server processing a complicated and slow database query may receive less requests than other servers processing faster requests.

-It is important to understand that “connection” refers to a TCP connection, whereas “request” refers to an HTTP request and subsequent response.
+Note that “connection” refers to a TCP connection, and “request” refers to an HTTP request and subsequent response.
 HTTP 1.0 and 1.1 allow only a single request/response to go over an open TCP connection at a time.
 Many browsers attempt to mitigate this bottleneck by opening around six concurrent TCP connections to the destination web site.

 HTTP/2 uses a different connection methodology and does not utilize or require the connection multiplex feature.

 Multiplexing often distorts the expected view of an administrator’s world.
 For instance, viewing connection counts from clients and to servers is typically very different.
 Static load balancing algorithms such as round robin or least connections may exhibit different behavior.